sasha-grajdeanu/Programare_Avansata_Laborator/README.md

 - Create an object-oriented model of the problem.
 You should have (at least) the following classes: Location, Road.
 The location and road types will be implemented as enums. (*solved*)

--Each class should have appropriate constructors, getters and setters.(*solved*)
+- Each class should have appropriate constructors, getters and setters.(*solved*)

--The toString method form the Object class must be properly overridden for all the classes.(*solved*)
+- The toString method form the Object class must be properly overridden for all the classes.(*solved*)

--Create and print on the screen various objects of the two classes.(*solved*)
+- Create and print on the screen various objects of the two classes.(*solved*)